aragon/protocol/docs/4-entry-points/5-voting.md

 ### 4.5.3.
 Commit

-- **Actor:** Juror drafted for an adjudication round
+- **Actor:** Guardian drafted for an adjudication round
 - **Inputs:**
     - **Vote ID:** Vote identification number
     - **Commitment:** Hashed outcome to be stored for future reveal
 - **Authentication:** Open.
-Implicitly, only jurors that were drafted for the corresponding adjudication round can call this function
+Implicitly, only guardians that were drafted for the corresponding adjudication round can call this function
 - **Pre-flight checks:**
     - Ensure a vote object with that ID exists
     - Ensure that the sender was drafted for the corresponding dispute's adjudication round
     - Ensure that the sender has not committed a vote before
     - Ensure that votes can still be committed for the adjudication round
 - **State transitions:**
-    - Create a cast vote object for the sender voter
+    - Create a cast vote object for the sender

 ### 4.5.4.
+Commit for

+- **Actor:** Representative of a guardian drafted for an adjudication round
+- **Inputs:**
+    - **Vote ID:** Vote identification number
+    - **Voter:** Address of the guardian voting on behalf of
+    - **Commitment:** Hashed outcome to be stored for future reveal
+- **Authentication:** Open.
+Implicitly, only representatives of the guardians that were drafted for the corresponding adjudication round can call this function
+- **Pre-flight checks:**
+    - Ensure a vote object with that ID exists
+    - Ensure that the voter was allowed as a representative by the given voter
+    - Ensure that the voter was drafted for the corresponding dispute's adjudication round
+    - Ensure that the voter has not committed a vote before
+    - Ensure that votes can still be committed for the adjudication round
+- **State transitions:**
+    - Create a cast vote object for the voter

+### 4.5.5.
+Commit for with signature

+- **Actor:** Representative of a guardian drafted for an adjudication round
+- **Inputs:**
+    - **Vote ID:** Vote identification number
+    - **Voter:** Address of the guardian voting on behalf of
+    - **Commitment:** Hashed outcome to be stored for future reveal
+    - **Signature:** Message signed by the voter allowing the sender to cast a vote on their behalf for the given vote
+- **Authentication:** Open.
+Implicitly, only representatives of the guardians that were drafted for the corresponding adjudication round can call this function
+- **Pre-flight checks:**
+    - Ensure a vote object with that ID exists
+    - Ensure that the message was actually signed by the voter
+    - Ensure that the voter was drafted for the corresponding dispute's adjudication round
+    - Ensure that the voter has not committed a vote before
+    - Ensure that votes can still be committed for the adjudication round
+- **State transitions:**
+    - Create a cast vote object for the voter

+### 4.5.6.
 Leak

-- **Actor:** External entity incentivized to slash a juror
+- **Actor:** External entity incentivized to slash a guardian
 - **Inputs:**
     - **Vote ID:** Vote identification number
     - **Voter:** Address of the voter to leak a vote of